Hugo (game show): Story, gameplay, and rules

-A new program format titled Hugo: Jungle Island (Hugo Vulkanøen) premiered in Denmark in January 1999, replacing the content of all the Hugo programs from that point (usually still as Hugo, with the subtitle Jungle Island limited to its video-game adaptations).
+A new program format titled Hugo: Jungle Island (Hugo Vulkanøen; international working title Hugo Jungle) premiered in Denmark in January 1999, replacing the content of all the Hugo programs from that point (usually still as Hugo, with the subtitle Jungle Island limited to its video game adaptations).
 Its set changed from the familiar magical woods of northern Europe to a remote and exotic island somewhere along the coast of Peru, where Scylla has moved after once again abducting Hugo's family and built a new home for herself on the top of a volcano located in the center of the island.
-The various ways leading there were as always full of traps, and now also populated by pirates loyal to the witch and infested with stupid and mean monkeys that she sends after Hugo.
+The various ways leading there were not only full of traps, too, but now also populated by pirates loyal to the witch and infested with stupid and mean monkeys that she sends after Hugo.
 It featured all-different main scenarios and end scenes, with diamonds replacing gold as score items, as well as introducing several new major characters such as Scylla's devoted chief henchman Don Croco and Hugo's local talking-animal helpers and guides Fernando and Jean Paul.
 As before, the game ended with the chance-based final confrontation with Scylla, featured in two different versions (choosing the correct magic elixir or pulling the correct lever), but with both of them this time having only two possible outcomes: Hugo would either fail entirely or he would sneakily free his family and capture the witch, with no middle result.
 One particular Jungle Island scenario, set inside Scylla's weird magic mirror world from the 2002 video game Hugo: The Evil Mirror, was aired in some select countries such as Poland.

 Production

-Hugo was created by animator Niels Krogh Mortensen after ITE founder Ivan Sølvason commissioned him to design a new game for Eleva2ren to replace OsWALD.
+Hugo was created by animator Niels Krogh Mortensen after ITE founder Ivan Sølvason commissioned him to design a new game produced by Pekka Kossila for Eleva2ren to replace their earlier OsWALD.
 The troll's character was originally portrayed by Michael Brockdorf, who developed the voice while serving in the Danish Army.
 Several others have since taken over the role of voicing the character, including Amin Jensen and Torben Simonsen.
-Hugolina was originally voiced by Louise Engell (whose brother, Thomas Engell, composed the music for the show).
-Engell's mother Winnie was the original voice of the antagonist Scylla, whose visual design was modeled after Hugo producer Sølvason's aunt Vivi Feltman.
-The game's early pixel graphics were created by Mortensen assisted by his brother Lars with Deluxe Paint.
-The expanding company would keep developing the show's gameplay and basic assets, as well as computer hardware to run it on, for more than decade.
-The rest of the content for each of the licensed programs, however, were produced locally by various companies in other countries.
+Hugolina was originally voiced by Louise Engell, sister of Thomas Engell who composed the show's symphonic music and its 18-bit sound effects.
+Their mother, Winnie Engell, was the original voice of the antagonist Scylla, whose visual design was modeled after Hugo producer Sølvason's aunt Vivi Feltman.
+The game's early pixel graphics were created by Mortensen, assisted by his brother Lars, using Deluxe Paint.

+The expanding company would keep developing the show's gameplay and basic assets, as well as computer hardware to run it on, for more than a decade.
+The rest of the content for each of the licensed programs, however, were produced locally by various companies in their countries, tailored by them for local audiences.
+Because Hugo and other characters spoke Danish only in Denmark, foreign viewers often believed their localised programs to be local inventions.